sensei-hacker/inavwiki/Navigation-modes.md

 ## WP - Autonomous waypoint mission
 Autonomous waypoints are used to let the quad/plane autonomous fly a predefined mission.
 The mission is defined with waypoints, which have the information about latitude, longitude, height and speed between the waypoints.
-GUIs such as EZ-GUI and mwp can be used to set the waypoints and upload the mission.
-Cleanflight or iNav configurator are still not capable of creating waypoint missions.
+GUIs such as EZ-GUI, Mission Planner for iNav, Mobile Flight and [mwp](https://github.com/stronnag/mwptools) can be used to set the waypoints and upload the mission as well as store missions locally for reuse (exgui, mp4iNav, mwp at least).
+The iNav configurator has limited capability to create waypoint missions.
 Uploaded missions are saved in the FC until a reboot or a new uploaded mission erases the old one.
+Missions may also be saved to EEPROM, which survives reboot.

 Once the waypoint mode is activated (NAV WP has to be set previously in the mode tabs to a specific switch/value), the quad/plane will start to fly the waypoint mission based upon the waypoints in numerical order.
 Waypoint missions can be restarted by switching NAV WP off/on, interruption during the mission is also possible with switching NAV WP off.

 Currently up to 30 waypoints can be set on F1 boards, and 60 on F3 and better.

-This mode is a work in progress, it does however work well.
 There is an additional [[wiki page further describing way point missions, tools and telemetry options|iNavFlight Missions]].

 // TODO: Explain better.
 // TODO: explain what happens when you are in WP mode and GPS fails.